Cassie Lang: Young Avengers

 Cassandra Lang in her first costume from Young Avengers Special #1 (December 2005).
 Art by Neal Adams.

-Iron Lad, a younger version of classic Avengers foe Kang the Conqueror, desperate for help against his future self after learning what he will become, uses the Vision's database to track and recruit young superpowered individuals connected to the Avengers' history; however, Cassie Lang is not one of the individuals on the list.
+Iron Lad, a younger version of Kang the Conqueror, desperate for help against his future self after learning what he will become, uses Vision's database to track and recruit young superpowered individuals connected to the Avengers' history; however, Cassie Lang is not one of the individuals on the list.
 Wishing to join the Young Avengers, she and Kate Bishop meet the young heroes at the Avengers Mansion; when they refuse to let them join or to let her take her father's gear, she angrily rebukes them, only to discover much to her own shock that by doing so she had increased her size.
 She later confesses that she had repeatedly stolen Pym particles from her father for years, but until then it seemed they never had any effect on her.
 Cassie later displays the ability to also shrink.

 Iron Lad assures her that if Vision had known she had developed powers, she would have been part of his plans for the Young Avengers, thus accepting her as a teammate; she then takes part in the battle against Kang, which ends in the villain's defeat.
 However, as the altered timeline causes several of them to disappear, Iron Lad realizes that he must return to his own time and accept the fact that he will become Kang, much to Cassie's sorrow, as she had fallen in love with him.